More Status Quo please – for now

 The inclusion of a handful for conservative independents is probably more in line with popular and internal Fianna Fáil and Fine Gael sentiment in any case and will help to heal some ancient rifts.
 An Independent hasn’t brought down an Irish government since Jim Kemmy in 1982.

 Bertie Ahern, trying to make a comeback as a political pundit, got his prediction that Gerry Hutch would be elected very wrong, and is also wrong to claim the next government will need somewhere in the mid-nineties seats to be stable.
 There are enough sympathetic independents hungry for influence or office to make that unnecessary.
-He probably can’t believe Micheál Martins success in rebuilding a party he almost destroyed.
+He probably can’t believe Micheál Martin’s success in rebuilding a party he almost destroyed.
 His olive branch toward the minor parties is probably more influenced by his Presidential ambitions than his knowledge of the intricacies of forming a stable government.

 I will do a more detailed numerical analysis of long term voting trends in first preferences and transfer patterns when all the results are in.
-But suffice to say, for now, that the electorate have decided to give the status quo another whirl, despite being unhappy aspects of their performance and worried about the future.
+But suffice to say, for now, that the electorate have decided to give the status quo another whirl, despite being unhappy with aspects of their performance and worried about the future.
 There simply wasn’t a credible and coherent alternative in policy and political terms.
 It may look like a government of old men voted for largely by an aging electorate, but they are also on notice that the younger generation are voting with their feet as much as at the ballot box.
 The long term decline in voter turnout from 80% to 60% is a warning signal that all is not well with Irish democracy.

 The old neo-liberal market based solutions aren’t delivering for many people and a much more competent and interventionist state is required to deal with the infrastructural deficits a rapidly growing population are experiencing.
 The vast majority may be in good jobs and houses, but they cannot but be aware that their offspring and more recent immigrants are having a much harder time trying to make a good life for themselves.
 Having overcome the great financial crash, Brexit and the Pandemic, divisions between young and old are opening up in Irish society which will have to healed, continuing crises in Ukraine, Palestine, Europe and the USA notwithstanding.